Pun0110/ComfyUI-CSV-Styler/readme.md

 `styles.csv` should be placed in ComfyUI root directory (near `main.py`).

-`styles.csv` with over 200+ styles are in [Automatic1111-Fooocus-Styles](https://github.com/thundercat71/Automatic1111-Fooocus-Styles) repo.
-Unfortunately __it contains some typos__, so there [fork with fixes](https://github.com/Pun0110/Automatic1111-Fooocus-Styles-fixes)
+`styles.csv` example with over 200+ styles are in [Automatic1111-Fooocus-Styles](https://github.com/thundercat71/Automatic1111-Fooocus-Styles) repo.
+Unfortunately __it contains some typos__, so there [fork with fixes](https://github.com/Pun0110/Automatic1111-Fooocus-Styles-fixes).

 ## Usage example